Search Results

 Upcoming Classes Click on one of the listed classes to get more details about that class and for enrollment options.

 This five-day class is designed to help command officers gain the knowledge and practical skills required to effectively direct multiple companies at a fire.
 Classroom discussions of leadership, responsibilities, and tactics will be coupled with four days of demonstrations and hands-on practice of directing live-fire evolutions.
 Each student will take the role of a command officer.
 Afterwards, each evolution will be critiqued by their fellow students and instructors.
-First priority will be given to applicants who are in a Command Officer position on their department, officers who act in a Command role will be given second priority, and any other opening will be given to the remaining applicants on a first come-first serve basis.
+First priority will be given to applicants who are in a Command Officer position on their department, officers who act in a Command role will be given second priority, and any other opening will be given to the remaining applicants on a first-come, first-served basis.

 More Info